hansfilipelo/bashshot/README.md

 	sudo make install

-Edit /usr/local/etc/bashshot.conf.
+Edit /usr/local/etc/bashshot.conf:

+	editor /usr/local/etc/bashshot.conf

 Set which filesystems to snapshot and the periocity of these snapshots.
 Example below:

 	filesystems="pool/filesystem pool/filesystem2"
 	frequent="no"